 - certain mental health counseling and follow-up

 Education is a great use of telehealth, especially for chronic, ongoing conditions.
-This could include: patient-directed health education such as proper use of an asthma inhaler device, groups sessions aimed at smoking cessation, or a follow-up visit with a new diabetes patient.
+This could include: patient-directed health education such as proper use of an asthma inhaler device, group sessions aimed at smoking cessation, or a follow-up visit with a new diabetes patient.

-- Data, such as vital signs or still images, may be collected and forwarded for later review.
+Health data, such as vital signs or still images, may be collected and forwarded for later review.
 Vital signs could include blood glucose levels, blood pressure, heart ECG, or other lab work.
-Still images might include an unusual mole, a picture of the inner ear, or a sore throat screen shot.
+Still images might include an unusual mole, a picture of the inner ear, or even a sore throat screen shot.